-The first two sub-criteria are only applicable to carbon credits used for purposes for which double claiming with the host country NDC should be avoided (see Table 17).
+The first two sub-criteria are only applicable to carbon credits for which double claiming with the host country NDC should be avoided.
 The third criterion is applicable to all carbon credits.

-This section first provides background on the requirements arising from the Paris Agreement and the ongoing negotiations on Article 6.
+This section first provides background on the requirements arising from the Paris Agreement.
 This forms the basis for describing the methodology for the three sub-criteria.

-Overview of requirements arising from the Paris Agreement and Article 6 negotiations
+Overview of relevant decisions under the Paris Agreement